josko7452/actidamp-mk4-smd/README.md

 dependig on accessibility.. you can shoot me a message and I will send you the Mouser part list from my order history if you wish)

+## Structure

+There are 3 KiCad project for each PCB. i.e. *'main-pcb'*, *'panels'* and *'psu-brick'*.
+Also there is LTSpice simulation in 'ltspice' subfolder.
+Other than that it also cointains KiCad libraries used as submodules (kicad-footprints and kicad-symbols)

 ## Authors

 * **Pavel Dudek** - *Original THT version* - [Amaterske radio 94-06](https://archive.org/stream/Amaterske_radio_1994/94-06#page/n19)